hpcleuven/VscDocumentation/source/compute/software/installing_software/r_devtools.rst

 .. code-block:: r

-   > # Check that the R library path points to your conda R library
+   > # Check that the R library path points to your Conda environment's R library
    > .libPaths()
    > # Set the R library path if this was not the case.
-   > .libPaths("/data/leuven/XXX/vscXXXXX/miniconda3/envs/science/lib/R/library")
+   > .libPaths("/data/leuven/xxx/vscxxxxx/conda_envs/envs/science/lib/R/library")
    > # Load devtools and e.g. install your package from github:
    > library(devtools)
    > devtools::install_github("Developer/Package")